 You may have breakthrough bleeding, especially during the first 3 months.
 Tell your doctor if this bleeding continues or is very heavy.

-If you need major surgery or will be on long-term bed rest, you may need to stop using Aviane for a short time.
-Any doctor or surgeon who treats you should know that you are using birth control pills.
+If you need major surgery or will be on long-term bed rest, you may need to stop using this medicine for a short time.
+Any doctor or surgeon who treats you should know that you are using Aviane.

 While taking Aviane, you will need to visit your doctor regularly.